 “The architectural design of the building also represents a bison,” says senior interpreter Bonnie Masuskapoe, who leads guided tours of the park year-round.
 “The bison is a big part of our history as prairie people and we continue to honour it today.”

-So much so, that Wanuskewin plans to reintroduce a herd of bison to the park in the near future, possibly as early as 2019.
+So much so, that Wanuskewin plans to reintroduce a herd of bison to the park by the end of 2019.

 Inside the interpretive centre, visitors can erect a petite Cree-style teepee in the centre’s circle area.
 Smaller teepees were common before the arrival of the horse, when dogs were used to haul them between camps.
 Register for hide-tanning, flintknapping (making spear and arrow points), pottery-making and bannock-baking workshops.